tinkerbell/tinkerbell.org/content/docs/troubleshooting/centralized_logging.md

-# Logging framework of Tinkerbell
+# Using Centralized Logging framework of Tinkerbell

 ## Overview